f5devcentral/f5-big-iq-lab/docs/class10/class10.rst

 Class 10: BIG-IQ DNS Management
 ===============================

-In this class, we will review the DNS Management in BIG-IQ 6.0 and above.
+In this class, we will review the DNS Management in BIG-IQ.

 .. toctree::
    :maxdepth: 1